Newborn Symptoms

 Safe Sleep Practices

-• Always place baby on back
+• Always lay baby on their back to sleep

-• Use firm mattress with fitted sheet
+• Use a firm mattress with a fitted sheet

 Concerning Signs

-• Excessive irritability when awake
+• Excessive fussiness or irritability

-• Trouble breathing during sleep
+• Breathing issues during sleep

 Sleep Safety